thydel/bash-func-helper/README.md

-# template-minimal
+# bash func helper

-Minimal template to avoid creating an empty repo when using cli
+Helper to manages collections of bash function